codecresta/electimax-demo/README.md

 Electimax
 ---------

 Electimax is a piece of software designed to solve multiple-choice knapsack problems.
+Simply put Electimax allows you to select the optimum combination of items (or projects) from a list of multiple-choices, in order to get the best "bang for buck".

 This file refers to the demonstration version of the software Electimax 1.0.

 The software is similar to the full version except that the problem sizes that it can handle are severely limited, also there is a utility function not available in the demonstration version.
 The full version of the software is available, and contains some minor improvements that the demonstration version does not have.
 See the contact details below.

+Written using Qt and C / C++.

 On a Debian based Linux system
 ------------------------------